Wesley Corpus

 Social Holiness Free Will

 To James Hutton Date: December 31, 1773.
-Source: The Letters of John Wesley (1773) Author: John Wesley --- DEAR JEMMY,--I am of the same mind still.
+DEAR JEMMY, I am of the same mind still.
 I love you well; and I love to talk with you.
-But I have an awkward disorder, commonly called an hydrocele; on account of which I shall be next week in the surgeon’s hands [Dr. Samuel Wathen removed it on Jan.
+But I have an awkward disorder, commonly called an hydrocele; on account of which I shall be next week in the surgeon's hands Dr. Samuel Wathen removed it on Jan.
 4, 1774.
 See Journal, v.
 474, vi.
-8].
-Any time after that I shall be glad to meet you either at John Folgham’s [Folgham was a member of the Foundery Society and one of the trustees of City Road Chapel.
+8. Any time after that I shall be glad to meet you either at John Folgham's Folgham was a member of the Foundery Society and one of the trustees of City Road Chapel.
 Wesley dined with him on Dec.
 31, 1782, and at other times.
-See Journal Index] or anywhere.--I am, dear Jemmy, Yours affectionately.
+See Journal Index or anywhere.
+I am, dear Jemmy, Yours affectionately.